American International Pictures: AIP personnel

 Nicholson and Arkoff served as executive producers while Roger Corman and Alex Gordon were the principal film producers and, sometimes, directors.
 Writer Charles B. Griffith wrote many of the early films, along with Arkoff's brother-in-law, Lou Rusoff, who later produced many of the films he had written.
 Other writers included Ray Russell, Richard Matheson and Charles Beaumont.
 Floyd Crosby, A.S.C. famous for his camera work on a number of exotic documentaries and the Oscar winner, High Noon, was chief cinematographer.
 His innovative use of surreal color and odd lenses and angles gave AIP films a signature look.
 The early rubber monster suits and miniatures of Paul Blaisdell were used in AIP's science fiction films.
 The company also hired Les Baxter and Ronald Stein to compose many of its film scores.

 In the 1950s, the company had a number of actors under contract, including John Ashley, Fay Spain and Steve Terrell.

-Emphasis on teenagers
+Filmaking style

+Target audience

 I realized that movie-going was becoming a habit of young people.
 Older people stayed home and watched TV.
 But the tribal habits of our culture dictated that young people go out on dates, so they would always go to the movies.
 And so we began making movies for them.